Schubert Products for Permutations with Separated Descents: Introduction

 For $\sigma=624153$, there are two Coxeter-Knuth classes of reduced words for $(\pi\star\rho)\sigma^{-1}$ whose reduced word tableaux are of shape $3\times 3$.
 These are:

 For $\sigma=7142536$, there is one Coxeter-Knuth class of reduced words for $(\pi\star\rho)\sigma^{-1}$ whose reduced word tableau is of shape $3\times 3$:

+When $\pi$ and $\rho$ both have a single descent at position $k$, our theorem gives a combinatorial interpretation for the classical Littlewood-Richardson coefficients in terms of certain reduced word tableaux of a rectangular shape, which does not seem to directly match an existing rule in the literature.
+However, a version of the theorem in terms of the generalization of jeu de taquin on semi-standard Young tableaux can also be stated, and this is given in Theorem~\ref{thm:jdtversion}.

-We take a moment to elaborate on the journey that lead to the discovery.
+We take a moment to elaborate on the journey that led to the discovery.
 The first idea was to generalize Sch\"utzenberger's jeu de taquin algorithm using bumpless pipe dreams.
 The key challenge here was to come up with a bumpless pipe dream analogue of skew tableaux.
-To achieve this, we introduce a simulation of jeu de taquin using semi-standard tableaux, and use the direct bijection between bumpless pipe dreams for $k$-grassmannian permutations and semi-standard Young tableaux of the corresponding shape to obtain a version of jeu de taquin with bumpless pipe dreams.
-The second challenge was to figure out to what extent the algorithm can be generalized beyond grassmannian permutations.
-It turns out that the separated descents condition fits the bill, and the rectification process by jeu de taquin with bumpless pipe dreams for $k$-grassmannian permutations uses moves very much like those described in \cite{lam2018back}, where a bumpless pipe dream version of Edelman-Greene correspondence is given.
+To achieve this, we introduce a simulation of jeu de taquin using semi-standard tableaux, and use the direct bijection between bumpless pipe dreams for $k$-Grassmannian permutations and semi-standard Young tableaux of the corresponding shape to obtain a version of jeu de taquin with bumpless pipe dreams.
+The second challenge was to figure out to what extent the algorithm can be generalized beyond Grassmannian permutations.
+It turns out that the separated descents condition fits the bill, and the rectification process by jeu de taquin with bumpless pipe dreams for $k$-Grassmannian permutations uses moves very much like those described in \cite{LLS}, where a bumpless pipe dream version of Edelman-Greene correspondence is given.
 The full result is hence achieved by considering a generalization of the Edelman-Greene correspondence using bumpless pipe dreams.
+The obstruction to extending our techniques beyond the separated descent case seems to be the difficulty of finding a bumpless pipe dream analogue of skew semi-standard Young tableaux in direct bijection of the product of the bumpless pipe dreams for the two input permutation.
+The details of this construction in the separated descent case is introduced in Section~\ref{subsec:sep1}.

 The organization of the paper is as follows.
-Section 2 provides background and set conventions for the paper.
-Section 3 states and proves our main result, Theorem \ref{thm:main}, as well as the necessary technical lemmas.
-Section 4 discusses the extension of our result to Schubert products for for multiple permutations with separated descents.
-Section 5 spells out the connection of our construction to the original jeu de taquin, and Section 6 ends with some concluding remarks. \ \\
+Section 2 provides background and sets conventions for the paper.
+A combinatorial interpretation of the divided difference operators is also given in this section.
+Section 3 develops the main technical tools, the rectification and insertion algorithms on bumpless pipe dreams, and establishes some necessary properties of these algorithms.
+Section 4 states and proves our main result, Theorem \ref{thm:main}, as well as the extension of our result to Schubert products for for multiple permutations with separated descents.
+Section 5 spells out the connection of our construction to the original jeu de taquin, and Section 6 ends with some concluding remarks.